T

 restaurant

-A historic restaurant with a charming, old-world atmosphere, serving a mix of Bosnian and international dishes.
-It's known for its seafood and cozy ambiance.
+A popular spot with a relaxed atmosphere, offering a mix of Bosnian and international dishes.
+It's known for its friendly service and good value, making it a great place for a casual dinner.

 Day 4 · Sarajevo